jjguerra/genome/README.md

   -n NUMBER_SITES, --number_sites NUMBER_SITES
                         use argument to select the number of line on which to subset on
+  -p, --phase           use argument to select the phasing test -lc, --list_chromosomes
+                        list all the chromosomes in a vcf.gz file
 ```

 Use the following commands depending on the function.